Tes3awy/register-fabric-nodes/README.md

 ![LICENSE](https://img.shields.io/github/license/Tes3awy/register-fabric-nodes?color=purple&style=flat-square&label=LICENSE)
 ![Commit Activity](https://img.shields.io/github/commit-activity/m/Tes3awy/register-fabric-nodes/main?logo=github&style=flat-square)

-# Register Inventory Nodes to ACI Fabric
+# Register Nodes to ACI Fabric

 > When you run the application, the system determines if the node exists and, if not, adds it.
 If the node exists, the system registers it.